o7g8/test-rds-pgsql-failover/README.md

 * VPC security group: Create new.
 NB!
 You will need to edit the security group associated with the RDS instance to allow traffic from your EC2 instance running the "downtime detection" tool.

+* Additional configuration > Database options > Initial database name: `postgres`

-* Create an RDS Proxy: Yes
+* TODO hot to create RDS Proxy???

 Create an EC2 and allow it to connect to the RDS in the RDS security group.